The French Colony in the Mid-Mississippi Valley (2nd Edition)

 About the authors:

 Dr. Margaret Kimball Brown is well known for her work in historic and prehistoric archeology.
-She retired as director of the famous Cahokia Mounds State Park archeological site and museum a few years ago.
-French Colonial Illinois has always been of particular interest to her, and that is reflected in some of the titles she has published: The Village of Chartres In Colonial Illinois, 1720 1765 (co-author Lawrie Cena Dean), and the pending Kaskaskia Manuscripts 1714 – 1816.
+She retired as director of the Cahokia Mounds State Park archeological site and museum .
 Dr. Brown is the founder and first president of the Center for French Colonial Studies.
+Dr. Brown and Dr. Lawrie Cena Dean have co-authored The Village of Chartres In Colonial Illinois, 1720 1765 and The Kaskaskia Manuscripts.